bxparks/bigquery-schema-generator/README.md

 ```

 If the input file is in CSV format, the first line will be the header line which
-is needed to generate the schema.
+enumerates the names of the columns.
 But this header line must be skipped when
 importing the file into the BigQuery table.
 We accomplish this using
 `--skip_leading_rows` flag:
 ```